patrick-heese/aws-cloud-resume-challenge/README.md

 ## Acknowledgments
 This project was inspired by the original Cloud Resume Challenge concept [The Cloud Resume Challenge - AWS](https://cloudresumechallenge.dev/docs/the-challenge/aws).
 The architecture diagram included here is my own version.
-I designed and developed all Infrastructure as Code (Terraform) and project documentation.
+I designed and developed all Infrastructure as Code (Terraform), Lambda/Python code, GitHub Actions (OIDC) workflows, and project documentation.